nnc-ufmg/circadipy/docs/source/user_guide/before_install.rst

 #.
 Click on the "Install" button to start the installation.

-After the installation is complete, you can proceed to the next step.
+After the installation is completed, you may proceed to the next step.